Amebis/eduVPN/doc/Development.md

    - Build the Debug version.
    - Install OpenVPN Interactive Service: one instance per client.
    - Install WireGuard Tunnel Manager Service: one instance per client.
-   - Create a Start menu eduVPN and Let's Connect! client shortcuts.
+   - Create a Start menu eduVPN, Let's Connect! and govVPN client shortcuts.
 5. The clients can now be started using the Start menu shortcut.